huntdatacenter/docs/docs/do-science/getting-started/2-configure-vpn.md

 ::: details OS X and macOS

-We use Tunnelblick to ensure encrypted communication between your local machine and us.
+We use Tunnelblick to ensure encrypted communication between your local machine and HUNT Cloud.

 [Download and install the latest **'stable release'** from this page](https://tunnelblick.net/downloads.html)